 To be eligible for help through Warren County Community Services, Inc, you must live in Warren County and must be at least 60-years-old or older.
 A home visit from an ESP care manager is also necessary in order to evaluate whether or not you actually require services.

-There are also other benefits and programs available that seniors may be able to take advantage of, including services through the Veterans’ Administration for qualifying members of the military and their families.
+There are also other benefits and programs available that seniors may be able to take advantage of.
 An experienced attorney can help you to determine what services may be available to you and can help you with the process of applying for benefits.

 Probate Court in Warren County, OH